dms-vep/dms-vep-pipeline-3/homepage/README.md

 ## Creating a `homepage/` directory

-Next, you'll need to add the source code for the [VitePress](https://vitepress.dev/) site.
-This source code will live in a new `homepage/` directory at the root of your project.
+Next, you'll need to add the code for your [VitePress](https://vitepress.dev/) site.
+This code will live in a new `homepage/` directory at the root of your project.
 Copy the example `homepage/` directory from the `dms-vep-pipeline-3` repo into your project.
 It should have the following structure:

 ```bash
 homepage